saifurahman907/documentation/content/applications/hr/employees/new_employee.rst

 - :guilabel:`Skill Type`: Select a :ref:`skill type <employees/skill-types>` by clicking the radio
   button next to the skill type.
-- :guilabel:`Skill`: After selecting a :guilabel:`Skill Type`, the corresponding skills associated with that selected :guilabel:`Skill Type` appear in a drop-down menu.
+- :guilabel:`Skill`: After selecting a :guilabel:`Skill Type`, the corresponding skills associated with that selected :guilabel:`Skill Type` appears in a drop-down menu.
 For example, selecting :guilabel:`Language` as the :guilabel:`Skill Type` presents a variety of languages to select from under the :guilabel:`Skills` field.
 Select the appropriate pre-configured skill, or type in a new skill, then click :guilabel:`Create "(new skill)"`.